 Since its inception, AU’s Faculty of Business has been characterized and energized by its creative, entrepreneurial and dedicated faculty and staff.
 We create high quality, accessible and relevant learning opportunities, starting with distance undergrad courses in the late 70s to the world’s first online executive MBA in the 90s, and on to an online doctorate and shorter leadership and management deveopment courses in the 2000s.
 Regardless of the program, our students connect theory with practice and apply new ideas to solve daily business problems and in doing so, provide immediate ROI to their employers.
 Our innovative spirit and quest for high quality learning combined with the ability to think ahead of the curve has always been our strength and, more than ever, is how we are known today.

-We have gone through some big changes in the past few years, most notably merging our undergraduate School of Business with the Centre for Innovative Management, a unit formed for the sole purpose of launching the world’s first online Executive MBA back in 1994.
+We have gone through some big changes in the past few years, most notably merging our undergraduate School of Business with the Centre for Innovative Management, a unit formed for the sole purpose of launching the world’s first Online MBA for executives back in 1994.
 That merger made us a complete business school, offering a full spectrum of education options from undergraduate courses through to a doctoral degree, as well as a suite of customized, master’s-level, corporate learning options.

 The merger also combined our two student and alumni communities.
 Today, Bachelor of Commerce and Bachelor of Management students and alumni are taking part in social and professional development activities that were previously limited to our MBAs.
 Importantly to our school’s ongoing success, this has resulted in more of our own undergraduate degree holders coming out to AU MBA information sessions.
 It makes us all very proud to see those who took their first degree with AU experiencing success, wanting to continue to advance their careers, and looking to us—again—to help them do it.